Red, White, Blue and Marbled

 Happy 1st of July!
 There are just 3 days left until the 4th.
 Do you have your manicure all picked out?
 If not I've got another look the help with your inspiration.
 I know my Patriotic French tip manicure might have looked complicated or time-consuming to some and the whole point of my blog is to inspire people to try nail art.
 So I opted to go for a simple nail art look today, something that even the newest nail novice could recreate.
 I call it Red, White, Blue and Marbled....take a look.

 |Photo was taken in incandescent lighting|

-All you need to recreate this look is base coat, top coat, 3 bottle of polish (red, white and blue) and 2 scraps of Saran wrap.
+All you need to recreate this look is a base coat, top coat, 3 bottles of polish (red, white and blue) and 2 scraps of Saran wrap.
 A spectra flair top coat is optional which I ended up adding over my white polish to make it sparkle.

 The polishes I use for this look are Zoya Nidhi, Zoya Dream, Finger Paint Paper Mache, and a spectra flair top coat.